roman-milk/roman-milk.github.io/whos-the-boss.md

  "I suppose you recall the brutal face fucking I gave you there the day after you agreed to be my little slut," I reminded her.

  "I think of it every time I pull into the parking garage."
-Report_Story #2